Y0Coss/docs-fork/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_sap_hana_template_vmware/guide.en-gb.md

 **We recommend reserving 100GB of memory for the ESXi host.*

-OVHcloud provides an OVF template that includes the SUSE Linux Enterprise Server for SAP Applications operating system, which is pre-configured to receive an SAP HANA installation.
+OVHcloud provides an OVF template that includes the SUSE Linux Enterprise Server for SAP Applications operating system, which is pre-configured to receive a SAP HANA installation.

-This OVF template offers the possibility to automatically install SAP HANA, the OVHcloud Backint Agent for SAP HANA, and SAP logs on OVHcloud Logs Data Platform, reducing the time required to deliver an SAP HANA database.
+This OVF template offers the possibility to automatically install SAP HANA, the OVHcloud Backint Agent for SAP HANA, and SAP logs on OVHcloud Logs Data Platform, reducing the time required to deliver a SAP HANA database.

 First, you must upload SAP HANA sources to your first Object Storage bucket, as described in the 'Requirements' section.
 The sources must be uploaded in the same format as the original download, for example, « 51056821.ZIP ».